scandum/blitsort/README.md

 Memory
 ------
 By default blitsort uses 512 elements worth of stack memory.
-The minimimum stack size on modern systems should be around 8192 KB.

 The minimum memory requirement for blitsort is 32 elements of stack memory, it can be configured to use sqrt(n) memory.